 that matches the following interfaces:

-On the Interfaces pages, you can view interfaces in many different ways (managed interfaces, unmanaged interfaces, labeled interfaces, and so on).
-You can customize and filter these views, and export the results to a CSV file.
+On the Interfaces pages, you can view interfaces by several different categories.
+You can customize and filter these results, and export the results to a CSV file.

-You can view bar charts that represent the device types and locations of managed and unmanaged interfaces.
+You can view bar charts that represent the device types, locations, and labels of interfaces.

 Add columns to data grid

 From any of the data grids on the Interfaces pages, you can customize the columns in the data grid.
-Click the menu on a column.
+Click Customize Columns .
 Then, sort the results on that column, add columns to the data grid, and filter the results.

 To export the current data grid of interfaces to a CSV file, click Export Data .
 The export includes the data as it is currently displayed in the data grid.